lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

      }
 ```

-The we just need to transform the Lists to arrays and process the texture information.
+Then we just need to transform the Lists to arrays and process the texture information.

 ```java
      float[] positionsArr = VertexInfo.toPositionsArr(vertexInfoList);